-Alice, originally from Salisbury, is a violinist and viola player with a historical performance specialism and an enthusiastic educator.
+Alice, originally from Salisbury, is a violinist and viola player with a historical performance specialism, a creative learning and participation practitioner and an enthusiastic educator.

-Alice enjoys an active freelance career including forthcoming performances with many leading period ensembles, such as Instruments of Time and Truth, La Nuova Musica and Music For Awhile.
-Alice is delighted to have been awarded the Belsize Baroque Bursary 2018.
+Alice enjoys an active freelance performing career including with many leading period ensembles, such as Instruments of Time and Truth, La Nuova Musica , Canzona and Music For Awhile.
+Alice held the Belsize Baroque Bursary 2018-19.
 Alice is a founding member of FIGO, an emerging chamber ensemble specialising in historically informed performance.
-With FIGO, Alice has enjoyed a busy summer including a residency at The Clifton International Festival of Music which proved such a success the position has been extended until 2020 and a performance with Rachel Podger at her Brecon Baroque Friends Party which resulted in FIGO being booked for The Brecon Baroque Festival 2020.
-FIGO are excited to be on the BREMF Live Scheme 2018.
+With FIGO, Alice has enjoyed her time on the BREMF Live Scheme 2018, various recitals in London (including in Wigmore Hall), Newbury and Hexham and their residency The Clifton International Festival of Music (2018 -2020).
+FIGO are enjoying preparations for their recital at The Brecon Baroque Festival October 2020.

 2018 Belsize Baroque Bursary